 Have you had an oral cancer exam?

-An estimated 37,000 new cases of oral cancer are diagnosed in the US each year, with the disease claiming more than 8,000 lives annually. (www.oralcancerfoundation.org/tobacco/problem_tobacco.htm) In South Dakota, an average of 18 people died annually from oral cancer spanning the years from 2003-2007.
+In 2017, an estimated 49,670 new cases of oral cancer will be diagnosed in the US, with the disease claiming more than 9,700 lives.
+In South Dakota, an average of 22 people died annually from oral cancer spanning the years from 2010-2014.

 Oral cancer's reach is also broadening to include young people with no history of the chief risk factors, tobacco or alcohol use.
-Eposure to HPV is the fastest growing risk factor for oral cancer, due mostly to the increased spread of the human papillomavirus (HPV) to the oral cavity through sexual activity.
+Exposure to HPV is the fastest growing risk factor for oral cancer, due mostly to the increased spread of the human papilloma virus (HPV) to the oral cavity through sexual activity.

 Prognosis depends on when oral cancer is diagnosed and at what stage.
 Early detection and prevention is key to reducing the morbidity and mortality rate.
 All dental exams should include an oral cancer exam, consisting of a thorough visual and manual examination of the mouth, lips, gums, cheeks, throat, pharynx and tongue.
 People who use tobacco, alcohol, or are outdoors frequently should learn to do a self-cancer screening since these factors place them in a high-risk category.